fejes713/accessibility-guide/data/alt-image-text.md

-### Images with text should be available to the screen reader
+### Images with text should be accessible to screen readers

-Images that contain text in them such as logos should make that text available to the screen reader in some form.
-The most straightforward way to do this is to style `header` element as image and `text-indent: -9999px` it's text content.
+Images that contain text in them such as logos should make that text available to screen readers in some form.
+The most straightforward way to do this is to style a `header` element as image and use `text-indent: -9999px` as its text content.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->